Kingston Ash Slide

 The Kingston and Rockwood water treatment plants sampled untreated and treated water (or drinking water) at daily, weekly, or monthly intervals immediately after the spill through December 2010.
 All drinking water results met applicable TDEC standards.
 Consequently, sampling has transitioned to normal pre-spill intervals at both water treatment plants.
 Plant personnel have the discretion to collect additional samples following heavy local rainfall or high water flows on the Emory River if they determine it is warranted.

 Rockwood Water Treatment Plant

 Private Wells & Springs

 In the three months immediately after the ash release, TDEC sampled more than 100 private groundwater wells and springs within a four-mile radius of the site.
-TDEC continues to sample three sentinel wells quarterly.
+TDEC continued to sample three sentinel wells quarterly for a time but has since discontinued monitoring these wells.
 TDEC has reported no violations of drinking water standards.